Jersey's Trusts Law: Amendment No.704 Jun 2018

 The Government of Jersey has agreed a series of amendments to be made to the Trusts (Jersey) Law 1984 (the "Trusts Law").
-The amendments are contained within the draft Trusts (Amendment No.7) (Jersey) Law 201- ("Amendment No.7") and are expected to be brought into force during 2018, subject to Privy Council approval.
+The amendments are contained within the Trusts (Amendment No.7) (Jersey) Law 2018 ("Amendment No.7") which will be brought into force on 8 June 2018.

 The Trusts Law is central to Jersey's position as one of the world's leading private wealth and trusts jurisdictions.
 The legislation was introduced in 1984 to provide a statutory framework for trusts in the Island, but not a codification of the law: the idea was that there should be sufficient flexibility to allow the court to apply and develop the principles over time.
 The extensive body of case law that has been created as a result, together with the reputation and accessibility of the judiciary are recognised to be key factors influencing those who choose to use Jersey trusts.